text-machine-lab/blog/_drafts/generative_models.md

 The normalizing flow above attempts to maximize the probability of data $$x$$ produced from a latent vector $$z$$.
 This is an exact method of maximization.
 Variational Autoencoders (VAEs) do not attempt to maximize the probability of data $$x$$ directly, rather they try to maximize a lower-bound of it {% cite kingma2013auto %}.
 First, we imagine that from a datapoint $$x$$ we can deduce some latent variable $$z$$ with a known distribution (e.g. gaussian) which describes the data.
 This vector $z$ can be thought of as a summary of the data $x$, with a distribution we can sample from.

 If only we knew the function $$p(x\vert z)$$, we could sample latent variables $$z$$ and “decode” them to a new data point $$x$$ - this would be our generative model.
 Even though our data points $$x$$ may be complex, we have related them to a simpler $$z$$-space where we can represent probability distributions more easily.
 This is very similar to the normalizing flows approach.
-Variational autoencoders achieve this using a learned probabilistic encoder to convert from $$x$$ to $$z$$-space, along with a learned deterministic decoder to convert from $$z$$-space back to $$x$$-space.
+Variational autoencoders achieve this using a learned probabilistic encoder to convert from $$x$$ to $$z$$-space, along with a learned deterministic decoder to convert from $$z$$-space back to $$x$$-space (reconstruction).
 Points within the $z$ space are regularized to be similar to a gaussian prior distribution to allow sampling.
 Thus, the diversity of the output generation is modeled in the $z$ domain, and the decoder deterministically maps each point $z$ to a point $x$ in the data domain.
 The pipeline looks as follows:

 <figure>
 	<img src="{{'/assets/images/vae.png' | relative_url }}">